kerberos-io/documentation/72_machinery/1_introduction.md

 <a name="heuristic"></a>
 ### Heuristic

 When the expositor detected a region where activity was detection, a **heuristic** will evaluate, the current and previous detections.
-The heuristic is basically some kind of memory which makes decision and tells the machinery if the detection was true or false.
+The heuristic is basically some kind of memory which makes a decision and tells the machinery if the detection was true or false.

 <a name="io"></a>
 ### IO